just1ncannady/AlexaInSpace2022/_sources/Unit2-Intro-to-Mobile-Apps/Algorithm-Basics.rst

     <bl class="dark">REPEAT n times<br/>
        <bl>commands</bl></bl>
     </div>

-    Rewrite your algorithm above using <em>Repeat n times</em> control structures (substituting in a number for n) instead of repeating the MOVE_FORWARD command many times.
+    <br/>Rewrite your algorithm above using <em>Repeat n times</em> control structures (substituting in a number for n) instead of repeating the MOVE_FORWARD command many times.
         </li><li>Can you come up with a more general algorithm to navigate a maze using <b>IF</b> commands and  a <b>REPEAT UNTIL GoalReached</b> command, which tests if the robot has reached the gray square goal?
 Try to come up with an algorithm and then click on and compare to the Maze Navigation Algorithm below.
       <div class="yui-wk-div" id="accordion">
     <h3>Maze Navigation Algorithm (click here after trying your own algorithm)</h3>